Linaro/lava/doc/v2/explain_first_job.rst

   In this case, ``arch: amd64`` sets the template to use the ``qemu-system-x86_64`` executable when starting the emulation.

+General details of the test job are specified in the top level elements, such as in this snippet from the first job:

 .. include:: examples/test-jobs/qemu-pipeline-first-job.yaml
    :code: yaml
+   :start-after: x86_64 QEMU
    :end-before: # context

 Actions within the test job